Cantera/cantera-website/pages/science/kinetics.rst

 the sum of all the surface reactant stoichiometric coefficients, and :math:`W` is the molecular weight of the gas phase species.

-Sticking reactions can be defined in the legacy CTI format using the `stick` entry, or in the YAML format by specifying the rate constant in the reaction's `sticking-coefficient <https://cantera.org/documentation/dev/sphinx/html/yaml/reactions.html#sticking-arrhenius>`__ field.
+Sticking reactions can be defined in the YAML format by specifying the rate constant in the reaction's
+`sticking-coefficient <https://cantera.org/documentation/dev/sphinx/html/yaml/reactions.html#sticking-arrhenius>`__ field.

-In YAML, the sticking reaction ``type`` defaults to ``sticking-Arrhenius``, where the rate expression uses the :ref:`Arrhenius <sec-elementary>` parameterization (see `YAML documentation <https://cantera.org/documentation/dev/sphinx/html/yaml/reactions.html#sticking-arrhenius>`__).
+The sticking reaction ``type`` defaults to ``sticking-Arrhenius``, where the rate expression uses the :ref:`Arrhenius <sec-elementary>` parameterization (see `YAML documentation <https://cantera.org/documentation/dev/sphinx/html/yaml/reactions.html#sticking-arrhenius>`__).
 As an alternative, Cantera also supports the ``sticking-Blowers-Masel`` surface